 In past seasons, Mo.
 Owen has conducted the Little Opera Theater of New York (Gluck’s The Reformed Drunkard), with Rioult Dance (M. Torke’s Iphigenia – World Premiere), the Center for Contemporary Opera (Night of the Living Dead) and was invited to conduct along side Mo.
 Kent Nagano with the Montreal Symphony in a performance of Carmina Burana to an audience of over 40,000.

-Mr. Owen has conducted in Germany with the Duisburg Symphony and the Düsseldorf Symphony, the Staatskapelle Symphony Weimar, Ost/West Symphonie and Kammer Orchester; in Vienna with the Europa Symphony, Camerata Internazionale and Pro-Arte Orchestra; in Mexico with the Monterrey Symphony; in Poland with the Rzeszow Philharmonic, the Silesian Philharmonic and the Baltic Opera; and in Serbia with the Belgrade National Philharmonic.
-In the United States, he has conducted, among others, the New York Philharmonic, the Pacific Symphony, the Jacksonville Symphony, the San Francisco Symphony Youth Orchestra, the Altoona Symphony, the Bleecker Street Opera (artistic director), Delaware Valley Opera, Amore Opera (Music Director) and was a conducting associate at the Atlantic Center for the Arts.
+Mr. Owen has conducted in Germany with the Ost/West Symphonie and Kammer Orchester; in Vienna with the Europa Symphony, Camerata Internazionale and Pro-Arte Orchestra; in Mexico with the Monterrey Symphony; in Poland with the Rzeszow Philharmonic; and in Serbia with the Belgrade National Philharmonic.
+In the United States, he has conducted, among others, the New York Philharmonic (Reading), the Altoona Symphony (as a candidate for Music Director), the Bleecker Street Opera (Artistic Director), Delaware Valley Opera and Amore Opera (Music Director).
+He was formerly the Music Director of the Columbia University Glee Club, was a conducting associate at the Atlantic Center for the Arts and was a visiting conducting associate at the San Francisco Opera.

 Mr. Owen has been featured in the New York Times, Forbes, Opera News, Newsday and on New York classical radio stations WQXR and WMNR, Polish, Serbian and Mexican Radio and Television as well as SiriusXM.

 Mr. Owen was a semifinalist in the 7th Fitelberg International Competition for Young Conductors.
 He also completed a recording for Albany Records of the opera “Rain” by R. Owen Sr., which had its fully staged world premiere in Lincoln Center under his direction.
 Owen was born in New York City into a musical family.
 He began studying piano and voice at age five and sang as a boy soloist at the Metropolitan Opera in productions with Pavarotti and Domingo under the baton of James Levine, among others.
 Mr. Owen graduated from Dartmouth College, where he was a recipient of a piano scholarship.
 He received his Masters the Manhattan School of Music and studied conducting at the University for Music and the Performing Arts in Vienna, Austria.
 Mr. Owen speaks Italian, Polish, German and French.
 Mr. Owen performs regularly with his wife, a professional cellist, singer and organist, and they have three musical sons with whom he also performs.
-This December, the whole family will be performing in Amahl and the Night Visitors at St. Jean Theater.
+In recent seasons, the whole family performed Amahl and the Night Visitors in several venues in New York.